 What is Customer Marketing?

 Customer marketing focuses marketing efforts on existing customers to increase retention, loyalty, expansion, and advocacy.
-Learn strategies, metrics, and examples.
+Learn strategies, metrics, and.

 What is Customer Marketing?